thosgood/this-weeks-finds/markdown/151-200/week174.md

                     / /   \ \                 | |        | |
                    / /     \ \                | |        | |

 and its mirror image.
-People sometimes call these the "I = N" equations, for the obvious reason.
-So: one definition of a "Frobenius object" in a monoidal category is that it's a monoid object / comonoid object satisfying the I = N equations.
+People sometimes call these the "$I = N$" equations, for the obvious reason.
+So: one definition of a "Frobenius object" in a monoidal category is that it's a monoid object / comonoid object satisfying the $I = N$ equations.

 Where can you read about this?
 Well, besides Mueger's paper, there are
 these:

-4) Frank Quinn, Lectures on axiomatic quantum field theory, in Geometry and Quantum Field Theory, Amer.
+4) Frank Quinn, "Lectures on axiomatic quantum field theory", in _Geometry and Quantum Field Theory_, Amer.
 Math.
 Soc., Providence, RI, 1995.

-5) Lowell Abrams, Two-dimensional topological quantum field theories and Frobenius algebras, J. Knot Theory and its Ramifications 5 (1996), 569-587.
+5) Lowell Abrams, "Two-dimensional topological quantum field theories and Frobenius algebras", _J.
+Knot Theory and its Ramifications_ **5** (1996), 569--587.

 A "Frobenius algebra" is just a Frobenius object in the category of vector spaces.
 I seem to recall that this is equivalent to what Quinn